SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/06-Summary.md

 ## In the next lesson, you will learn:

-- Workshop - Pipes, Interceptors and Subjects
+- Workshop - Pipes, Interceptors, and Subjects

 [/slide]